Software Engineer Salary in the United States (2025-2026 Guide)

 • Total compensation often matters more than base salary alone — bonuses, RSUs, and benefits can add tens of thousands to your annual package.

-On average, a software engineer in the US is estimated between $130,000 to $150,000.
-Giving an exact single number is difficult here because the salary depends upon many factors including location, company, expertise and more.
+On average, a software engineer in the US earns between $130,000 and $150,000 in base pay.
+Giving one exact number is tricky because the salary depends heavily on location, company size, specialization, and experience.

 Average Software Engineer Salary in the United States

-Software engineering remains one of the highest-compensated professions in the United States in 2026.
+Software engineering remains one of the most well-compensated professions in the country in 2026.

-The Bureau of Labor Statistics OEWS 2024 data, the most cited government source, puts the median at $130,160 annually for software developers, with approximately 1.79 million professionals employed in the field nationwide.
+The Bureau of Labor Statistics OEWS 2024 data puts the median at $130,160 annually for software developers, with approximately 1.79 million professionals employed nationwide.

 SourceAverage Base Salary (US)Data Updated